 4. Do they replace a local bank account?

 Not always.
-They are most effective when used as a bridge between nations, but local banksmay still be required for mortgages or loans.
+They are most effective when used as a bridge between nations, but local banks may still be required for mortgages or loans.

 5. How is it different from simply using a credit card overseas?

 Cards cover short trips.
-Multicurrency accounts are
+Multi-currency accounts are designed for holding and managing multiple currencies.